 How did they rate the market research companies they’ve worked with?
 Which ones had the strongest technical skills?
 Which ones had the most innovative thinking?
 And of course, which ones offered the best value for money, and the best quality of service?

 You can either reach out to specific individuals or send a wider group request.
-It’s probably best not to send out your whole research brief, but summarise it into a few key points, and see if anyone in your network can recommend someone.
+It’s best not to send out your whole research brief, but summarise it in a few key points, and see if anyone in your network can recommend someone.

 So, something like “looking for a good qualitative researcher in Sydney to carry out a 6 week focus group based project for <$25k.
 Any recommendations?” is about the level of detail you need.

 If you already have a list of market research companies, you can also use your professional network to help narrow down the list.
-Look for mutual connections between the market research company and people you know.
+Look for mutual connections between those companies and people you know.
 Ask your contacts if they’d still use them, and if they’d be happy to use them again for research projects.

-Word of mouth and reputation is important in the world of market research companies.
+Word of mouth and reputation is important for market research companies.
 When you find a good company, or even just a good market researcher, you build a strong working relationship with them.
 You trust what they say and do, and you’re happy to use them on an on-going basis.
-And you’d recommend them to others.
+And you recommend them to others.

-Ideally, your professional network research will help you find research companies and researchers who get a lot of recommendations.
+Ideally, your professional network research will help you find recommendations about good companies and researchers.

 LinkedIn is the most commonly used tool for this sort of network connection.
 This whole site is set up to create professional connections.
-You’ll find many market research organisations on there, including the industry associations.
+You’ll find many market research companies on there, plus the industry associations.
 Check out relevant #search terms to see who posts on market research topics.

 If LinkedIn’s not your thing (sometimes, it’s not our favourite platform) you can check out more informal social platforms like Reddit or Twitter.
 Look for forums, discussions and comments about market research companies, and see who gets talked about positively.